elastic/sysgrok/README.md

-`perf-copilot` is an experimental proof-of-concept, intended to demonstrate how LLMs can be used to help SWEs and SREs to optimise the performance of their systems and resolve stability and reliability problems.
+`perf-copilot` is an experimental proof-of-concept, intended to demonstrate how LLMs can be used to help SWEs and SREs to optimise the performance of their systems, debug issues, and resolve stability and reliability problems.

 It can do things like: